CyberMonitor/orquestra-docs/v1/content/tutorials/solve-max-cut-with-qaoa.md

 **1. Building workflow**

+# TODO: Update link to v1 workflow
 Let's start from the ready-to-go workflow.
-Just copy the workflow below and save it in `qaoa_lbl_example.yaml` file.
+Just copy the workflow below and save it in `qaoa_lbl_example.zqwl` file.
 In the following sectiosn we will explain what the steps in this workflow mean.
-You can also find this workflow [here](https://github.com/zapatacomputing/z-quantum-qaoa/blob/master/examples/qaoa_lbl_example.yaml).
+You can also find this workflow [here](https://github.com/zapatacomputing/z-quantum-qaoa/blob/master/examples/qaoa_lbl_example.zqwl).

+# TODO: Update this to v1 standards
 ```yaml
 ZapOSApiVersion: v1alpha1
 kind: Workflow